LSSTDESC/tom_desc/README.md

 * Run <code>git submodule update --init --recursive</code>.
 There are a number of git submodules that have the standard TOM code.
 By default, when you clone, git doesn't clone submodules, so do this in order to make sure all that stuff is there.
 (Alternative, if instead of just <code>git clone...</code> you did <code>git clone --recurse-submodules ...</code>, then you've already taken care of this step.)
 If you do a <code>git pull</code> later, you either need to do <code>git pull --recurse-submodules</code>, or do <code>git submodule --update --recursive</code> after your pull.</li>

-* Run <code>docker-compose up -d tom</code>.
+* Run <code>docker compose up -d tom</code>.
 This will use the <code>docker-compose.yml</code> file to either build or pull three images (the web server, the postgres server, and the cassandra server), and create three containers.
 It will also create docker volumes named "tomdbdata" and "tomcassandradata" where postgres and cassandra respectively will store their contents, so that you can persist the databases from one run of the container to the next.</li>

 * Database migrations are applied automatically as part of the docker compose setup, but you need to manually create the TOM superuser account so that you have something to log into.
 The first time you run it for a given postgres volume, once the containers are up you need to run a shell on the server container with <code>docker compose exec -it tom /bin/bash</code>, and then run the command:
   - <code>python manage.py createsuperuser</code> (and answer the prompts)